Skip to content

 climate change

-Anyone who wants to know about the climate change means in the In general, the anthropogenic change in the Earth's climate.
+Who knows about the climate change means in the In general, the anthropogenic change in the Earth's climate.
 This is accelerated by human emissions of greenhouse gases (such as methane or CO2).

 Coal phase-out